-I have eaten so many vegetable tagine during my Moroccan travels, and they were always different.
+I have eaten so many vegetable tagines during my Moroccan travels, and they were always different.
 Depending on location, locale produce, and time of the year.
 It is a very common and popular dish, especially in the mountains with the Berber communities.
-It is such a versatile dish, you can pretty much create according your likings.
+It is such a versatile dish, you can pretty much create it according your own personal likings.

 Chermoula (or Charmoula) is a marinade mixture made of spices, and herbs.
 Such as; Garlic, cumin, coriander, turmeric, saffron, paprika, black pepper, fresh coriander, parsley, lemon juice and olive oil.
 This marinade is most often used as a marinade for fish, or fish tagine.
 But it work beautifully as well with vegetables.

-Even though it is probably safer to use a fixed recipe the first times you are making your own tagine.
-Once you understand the cooking process, and the use of flavours you can become your own tagine recipe developer, and create your signature tagine.
+Even though it is probably safer to use a fixed recipe the first times you make your own tagine.
+Once you understand the cooking process, and the use of flavours you can easily become your own tagine recipe developer, and create your signature tagine.
 Use ingredients such as;

 - Vegetables; Carrot, courgette, turnip, parsnip, potato, paprika, green beans, peas, aubergine, pumpkin, artichoke, sweet potato, chickpeas, lentils, beans, tomato, onion.
 Etc.